Avital Ronell: Biography

 Avital Ronell was born in Prague to Israeli diplomats and was a performance artist before entering academia.
 She emigrated to New York in 1956.
 She attended Rutgers Preparatory School and graduated in 1970.
-As a young immigrant, Ronell later stated, she frequently encountered xenophobia and anti-Semitism.
+As a young immigrant, Ronell later stated, she frequently encountered xenophobia and antisemitism.
 She earned a Bachelor of Arts from Middlebury College, and subsequently studied with Jacob Taubes and Hans-Georg Gadamer at the Hermeneutic Institute at the Free University of Berlin.
 She received her doctorate of philosophy in German studies at Princeton University in 1979, where her advisor was Stanley Corngold and her dissertation concerned self-reflection in Johann Wolfgang von Goethe, Friedrich Hölderlin, and Franz Kafka.
 When she met Jacques Derrida at a symposium and he asked her name, she introduced herself as "Metaphysics", and he later wrote that he "found this little game rather clever."
 She subsequently studied with Derrida and Hélène Cixous in Paris.
 She went on to help introduce Derrida to American audiences by translating his essay on Kafka's "Before the Law", his essay on the law of gender/genre, his lectures on Nietzsche's relation to biography, and a number of other works.
 Ronell became a close friend of poet and novelist Pierre Alféri, Derrida's son, who later influenced Ronell in the titling of several of her major works.
 Alféri moved in with Ronell as a teenager following the revelation of his father's adultery.

 A professor at the University of Virginia for a short time period, Ronell claims she was fired because she taught continental philosophy and "went to the gym on a regular basis: [her] colleagues were shocked by this—it didn't correspond to their image of an academic woman!"
 She joined the comparative literature faculty at the University of California, Riverside and then at University of California, Berkeley where she taught with Philippe Lacoue-Labarthe, Jean-Luc Nancy and Judith Butler.
 She was a close friend of the writer Kathy Acker and identified with Acker's fiction, saying they were "destined to each other."
 In 1996, she moved to New York University, where she co-taught a course with Jacques Derrida until 2004.

 In 2009, the Centre Pompidou invited Ronell to hold an interview series with such artists and thinkers as Werner Herzog, Judith Butler, Dennis Cooper, Jean-Luc Nancy, and Suzanne Doppelt.
 Also in 2009, she began co-teaching courses with Slavoj Žižek.
 In 2010, François Noudelmann also co-taught with her, and co-curated the Walls and Bridges program with her in 2011.

 Ronell served as Chair to the Division of Philosophy and Literature and to the Division of Comparative Literature at the Modern Language Association from 1993 to 1996, and gave a keynote address at the annual meeting of the American Comparative Literature Association in 2012.